JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

   - Re-enable test mode at DUT
   - Repeat the same sweep pattern through all current setpoints
   - For each setpoint, collect data and update a second scatter plot (DUT measurement vs Oscilloscope measurement) for second sweep
-  - After all setpoints are tested in second sweep, calculate gain error for each data point, then average them
+  - After all setpoints are tested in second sweep, perform linear regression on all (oscilloscope_avg, can_avg) pairs
+  - Calculate slope from linear regression and gain error: gain_error = (slope - 1.0) * 100.0
-  - Test passes if average gain error from the second sweep is within specified tolerance
+  - Test passes if gain error from the second sweep linear regression is within specified tolerance

   Results Display:
   - Both plots (first sweep and second sweep) are displayed in Test Detail window and in the report
   - Each plot is labeled with the trim value used (initial_trim_value for first sweep, calculated_trim_value for second sweep)
-  - Test report includes: first sweep gain error, first sweep adjustment factor, calculated trim value, second sweep gain error, and both plots
+  - Test report includes: first sweep gain error (from regression), first sweep adjustment factor, calculated trim value, second sweep gain error (from regression), slope and intercept for both sweeps, and both plots

   Hardware Requirements:
   - Device Under Test (DUT)